Watch FIFA World Cup 2026™

 "This now means that any activity with individuals or entities in these countries is not permitted without prior approval from your Dean or the Pro Vice-Chancellor Research."

-McCamey also said researchers failing to comply with the direction may face "serious consequences", including committing the criminal offence of breaching sanctions that can lead to up to ten years in prison.
+McCamey also said researchers who fail to comply with the direction may face "serious consequences", including committing the criminal offence of breaching sanctions, which can lead to up to 10 years in prison.

 "Even providing technical assistance (such as editorial guidance) to individuals or entities in these countries may be considered a breach of sanctions," McCamey said.